aswinshenoy/chowkidar-ariadne/README.md

 * Tokens stored as server-side cookie
 * Ability to Auto-Refresh JWT Token if the Refresh Token Exists
 * Support for Social Auth with `social-app-django`
+* Support for Authenticated GraphQL Subscriptions with Django Channels
 * Out-of-the-box support for [Ariadne](https://github.com/mirumee/ariadne) GraphQL integration
 * Get current logged-in user in info.context of resolvers